Anini-y: History

 During the Spanish era, Anini-y was already an independent town with a Baroque church located on the heart of its town proper.
-Sometime during the American period, Anini-y was integrated into the municipality of Tobias Fornier (formerly Dao).
-On August 5, 1949, the town of Anini-y became independent again from the municipality of Tobias Fornier.
+During the American period in October 23, 1903, Anini-y was integrated into the municipality of Tobias Fornier (formerly Dao) by virtue of Philippine Commission Act No. 961.
+This move by the Americans, aimed to reorganize the local government units in the country.
+On August 5, 1949, the town of Anini-y became independent again from the municipality of Tobias Fornier by virtue of Executive Order No. 253 by President Elpidio Quirino.